pjohnst5/CoolsterCodes/content/articles/sortsupport.md

 still happens quickly, but it's slower than comparing values readily available in memory.

 {{Figure "An array of sort tuples."
-(ImgSrcAndAltAndClass "/contents/images/sortsupport/sort-tuples.svg" "An array of sort tuples." "overflowing")}}
+(ImgSrcAndAltAndClass "/content/images/sortsupport/sort-tuples.svg" "An array of sort tuples." "overflowing")}}

 SortSupport augments pass-by-reference types by bringing a representative part of their value into the sort tuple to save trips to the heap.
 Because sort tuples usually don't have the space to store the entirety of the value, SortSupport generates a digest of the full value called an **abbreviated key**, and stores it instead.
-The contents of an abbreviated key vary by type, but they'll aim to store as much sorting-relevant information as possible while remaining faithful to pre-existing sorting rules.
+The content of an abbreviated key vary by type, but they'll aim to store as much sorting-relevant information as possible while remaining faithful to pre-existing sorting rules.